North Korea nerves push stocks down for third day, lift gold

 Markets had seen a tentative recovery in risk appetite in U.S. and early Asian trading, but as the war of words resumed Asian stocks dropped back and London <.FTSE>, Frankfurt <.GDAXI> and Paris <.FCHI> all lost 0.5-1.2 percent. [.EU]

-Futures markets were also pointing to a lower start for Wall Street, where missile makers have been the only significant gainers in recent days, and investors were seeking out parts of the markets which provide the best protection from stress.
+Futures markets <ESc1> were also pointing to a lower start for Wall Street, where missile makers have been the only significant gainers in recent days.
+Traders there were also digesting a rise in jobless claims and the biggest drop in producer prices in 11 months.<ECONG7>

 Although Japan could be in the front line of any clash with North Korea, the yen is benefiting because Japan is the world's biggest creditor nation and Japanese investors tend to repatriate funds in times of stress, attracting other flows.